b-m-f/wired/docs/configuration.md

 The CIDR settings will be used to generate IPs in case they are ommited from the peer configurations.

+In the nix configuration routes will be created to reach the whole CIDR via the WireGuard interface.

-Only IPv4 is currently supported
+> Only IPv4 is currently supported

 ### type
 The type determines the connectivity of the network.